Celebrate LGBT History Month and More in October!

 November 20, 2024Getting tested for HIV is crucial for your health and well-being.
 Understanding what diseases can cause a false-positive HIV test is essential so you are prepared for your test results.

-When it comes to HIV testing, accuracy is critical.
+When it comes to HIV testing, or any STI testing, accuracy is critical.
 However, there can be instances where individuals who are not infected with HIV receive a positive or reactive test result.
 Is it possible to get a false-positive HIV test?
 Yes, it is, and this situation can be understandably alarming.
 Knowing the factors that lead to a false-positive HIV test can help you navigate your health more effectively.

 Understanding False-Positive Results in HIV Testing